belamov/belamov-hugo/content/blog/how-i-am-blogging-with-hugo.md

 Make this file executable and simply run it.
 I don't even have to type username and password for my Github account, because I am pushing with SHH.
 That's all!

+*Updated:*

+I decided to keep both raw and compiled site in one repo.
+It is much easier to maintain.

+So now deployment is as easy as:

+1. Run ```hugo```.
+This command compiles your site to clear html
+2. Commit changes and push them to Github